 What about puerh?

 Some pu-heads opt to store their tea in earthenware crocks.
-These can be hard to come by where I live so I haven't experimented with that yet.
-Still others build pumidors in order carefully control the humidity level.
-There is some risk of mold so cakes need be rotated and frequently monitored.
+These can be hard to come by where I live so I haven’t experimented with that yet.
+Still, others build pumidors in order to carefully control the humidity level.
+There is some risk of mold so cakes need to be rotated and frequently monitored.

 Should I break up puerh cakes or leave them whole?